ortus-boxlang/boxlang-docs/getting-started/overview/syntax-style-guide/cfml.md

 description: A quick guide on key differences and issues when migrating from CFML
 ---

-# Migrating From ColdFusion/CFML
+# Migrating From CFML

 {% hint style="danger" %}
 Please note that our CFML Compatibility is still in progress.
 Please keep this page bookmarked as we progress to our stable release.
 {% endhint %}

-BoxLang is a new language with a dual parser to support the ColdFusion/CFML ecosystem.
-It also has a compatibility module (`bx-compat`) that will allow the BoxLang runtime to behave like an Adobe ColdFusion or Lucee Server.
+BoxLang is a new language with a dual parser to support the CFML ecosystem.
+It also has a compatibility module (`bx-compat`) that will allow the BoxLang runtime to behave like an Adobe or Lucee Server.
 We also recommend you read the [Quick Syntax Style Guide](./) to give you an understanding of all the new features of BoxLang.

 ### File Types

-BoxLang can parse and run all of the traditional ColdFusion/CFML file types
+BoxLang can parse and run all of the traditional CFML file types

 * `.cfc` - Components
 * `.cfs` - Scripts